N0ciple/pykefcontrol/README.md

 pip install pykefcontrol
 ```

-You can make sure you have the latest version by typing :
+You can make sure you have the latest version by typing:
 `>>> print(pykefcontrol.__version__)`

 Currently, the latest version is version `0.5.1`